tensorflow/tfjs/tfjs-react-native/DEVELOPMENT.md

 ### tfjs-react-native unit tests

-Unit tests are written to be runnable in a browser and are geared towards quicker, lower overhead sanity checks.
-These are included in `src` and test pure JavaScript functionality.
+Unit tests are written for the package functionality and are imported into a react native application to run on device.
+They are run together with the integration tests described below to simplify automation.

 ### tfjs-core unit tests running on device in react native